Case studies: Three water conservation projects

 Solution A: Keep the same irrigation system, but run it less frequently

 Since Jennifer has new plantings, her landscape will need more frequent watering for the roots to establish.
-If she runs the irrigation for 45 minutes weekly the first summer, she will help establish the ground cover and water the trees.
+If she runs the irrigation for 45 minutes weekly or every other week the first summer, she will help establish the ground cover and water the trees.
 Because she is using spray irrigation, she will keep her mulch layer over the soil to a depth of only 1”, so that the water can penetrate.

 If Jennifer leaves on her existing spray nozzles, it is best to split the watering into two sessions, so that it does not run off the clay soil.
 For example, run for 22 minutes, turn off for 1 hour, then on for another 23 minutes.
 Most irrigation controllers can be programmed to do two start times automatically.
 A better choice would be to replace each nozzle with water-efficient nozzles, which have a much lower water application rate.
 She will not have to split the water run time into two segments, because the water will not run off the soil.
-The next summer Jennifer will cut back watering to twice a month, assuming that the new groundcover has rooted in well.
+The next summer Jennifer will cut back watering to once a month, assuming that the new groundcover has rooted in well.

 Solution B – Preferred: Install drip irrigation